mitre/test-harness-interface/PopHealth Record Match Interface.md

 ### record-match acknowledgement
 A record matching system should send a message acknowledging receipt of a record-match message.
 This immediate response is recommended because the time to complete the requested matching operation may be significant.

-The acknowledgement message will contain an [OperationOurcom] resource that includes a code that indicates whether the record matching system accepts or rejects the request.
+The acknowledgement message will contain a Message Header.
+In the case of where the record matching rejects the request an [OperationOutcome](http://hl7.org/fhir/DSTU2/operationoutcome.html) resource will also be included.

-The code value, "ok", with severity, "information", will be used when the record matcher accepts the request.
+The MessageHeader response code value, "ok" will indicate that the record matching system has accepted the request.

-When the record matcher rejects a record-match request, the acknowledgement message must have severity value, "error" and a code value from the value set, [issue-type](http://www.hl7.org/implement/standards/fhir/valueset-issue-type.html).
+When the record matcher rejects a record-match request, the MessageHeader response code must have a value of "fatal-error" and the bundle must contain an OperationOutcome.
+This OperationOutcome must have severity value, "error" and a code value from the value set, [issue-type](http://www.hl7.org/implement/standards/fhir/valueset-issue-type.html).

 #### Example Messages